Southdown Motor Services: Expansion

-Regular express services began in 1924, initially between Brighton and London (Lupus Street).
-It was a Southdown coach which was the first vehicle to enter Victoria Coach Station on 10 March 1932 (fleet number 202 - a Tilling-Stevens).
+Regular express services began in 1924, initially running between Brighton and London's Lupus Street coach station in Pimlico before moving to the new Victoria Coach Station in 1932.
 Southdown turned to Hove coach builder Harrington for coach bodies, an arrangement that continued until the 1960s.

-In 1929 the company started a coastal express service between Bournemouth and Margate, joint with East Kent Road Car Company and Hants & Dorset in competition with an existing Royal Blue service.
-This service later known as the South Coast Express (and eventually joint with Royal Blue) continued until NBC days.
+In 1929, the company started a joint coastal express service with East Kent Road Car Company and Hants & Dorset between Bournemouth and Margate, running in competition with an existing Royal Blue service.
+This service later known as the South Coast Express, and eventually including Royal Blue into the joint operation, continued until the 1970s.

 Southdown's early orders favoured Tilling-Stevens chassis until the outbreak of World War II, although some all-Leyland Titans provided the company with its first closed top vehicles in 1929.
-The Titan continued to be the favoured double deck chassis until the end of BETs interest in the company.
+The Titan continued to be the favoured double deck chassis until the end of BET's interest in the company.
 Oil engines were favoured and bodywork provided by a number of different coachbuilders, although Park Royal provided the majority of bus bodies, a relationship which continued into the NBC period.

 Southdown benefited from the establishment of the London Passenger Transport Board in 1933, gaining services previously operated by East Surrey and Autocar in the Weald south of East Grinstead and Crawley.
 This also extended the company's eastern boundary to Heathfield.

-Southdown became associated with BET following the division of Tilling and BET in 1942.
-The war was a difficult time in many ways for the company, although the casualties from enemy action remained low.
+Southdown became associated with British Electric Traction (BET) following the division of Tilling Group and the BET's Tilling & British Automobile Traction grouping in 1942.
+World War II was a difficult time in many ways for the company, although the casualties from enemy action remained low.
 Southdown's assistant traffic manager devised a scheme to overcome delays caused by the blackout on country routes by extending journey times on evening services, ensuring that connections would be maintained.

-In 1946, a co-ordination agreement with Portsmouth Corporation was reached, splitting mileage and receipts on a 57:43 share, Southdown being the minority.
-This often had the result, at the end of the year, that buses from one operator would be put onto routes of the other to balance the mileage.
-The driver/conductor would not change, thereby working on a 'foreign' vehicle.
-This replaced an earlier agreement dating from 1931 involving protective fares on Southdown routes within the city.
-The co-ordination of services, dubbed Portsmouth Area Joint Transport Services, lasted until deregulation in 1986.
+In 1946, a co-ordination agreement with the Portsmouth Corporation was reached with the aim of restoring pre-war express services and coaching excursions, splitting mileage and ticket receipts between the two operators at a 57:43 share, with Southdown being the minority shareholder.
+Services were interworked between the two operators This often had the result, at the end of the year, that buses from one operator would be transferred onto routes of the other to balance the mileage, with drivers and conductors not change between the two operators.
+This replaced an earlier agreement dating from 1931, which involved 2d. protective fares on Southdown routes than ran within the city.
+The co-ordination of services, named the Portsmouth Area Joint Transport Services, lasted until deregulation in 1986.